Export Control Topics

 One important question is whether the technology at issue is the "output" of Columbia research, or whether it is "input technology" that we receive from a third party.
 Examples of "input technology" include instrumentation or software we purchase; or unpublished technical specifications about an instrument used for research, including operating manuals, blueprints, drawings, photographs, plans, instructions or documentation; and materials licensed in or borrowed from a collaborator.
 The distinction between "input" and "output" technology matters because certain exceptions to export control regulations typically only apply to the output of University research, and do not apply to "input technology."
 Determining whether an instrument or technology is subject to export controls can involve a nuanced analysis.
 It may require obtaining information from the vendor that makes the instrument or technology.
 It may also require a technical comparison of the specifications for the instrument at issue against the descriptions of controlled technology in the Commerce and State Department lists.
-The lists are available here.
 Finally, the University has licensed a web-based tool called "Visual Compliance" that can facilitate classification.

 Sharing export controlled information with a foreign national inside the U.S. is known as "deemed export."
 A deemed export occurs when technology or technical information regulated under the federal export control regulations is "exported," not by shipping it overseas but by "transferring" it to a foreign national in the United States.
 If you receive export controlled information or technology from any external party, a license may be required from the federal government before the information or technology may be shared with a foreign national (as defined above).
 For this reason, if you receive any information that is marked or determined to be subject to export controls, you should not disclose it to any foreign national, including international students, without guidance from the Research Compliance Export Control Officer or the Office of the General Counsel.